parquett/LFA/README.md

 # LFA
-Repo for course "Languages Formale and Automaton"
+Repo for course "Formal Languages and Automaton"